Martian01/four/README.md

 ### Shareware Attributions

-The app uses the following fonts and soundclips:
+The app uses the following fonts and sound clips:

 Resource | License Statement
 ------------ | -------------